2020 Kansas City Public Schools Teacher of the Year Award

 - Use his/her voice to help shape education policy at the local and state level

-- Serving on local and state advisory committees
+- Serve on local and state advisory committees

 - Serve as a conference and workshop presenter

 - Serve as an educational consultant

 - Attend a variety of local and state education meetings